-2022 and December 31, 2021, respectively, and these amounts are included in Accounts receivable, net in the Company's Condensed Consolidated Balance Sheets.
+September 30, 2022 and December 31, 2021, respectively, and these amounts are included in Accounts receivable, net in the Company's Condensed Consolidated Balance Sheets.

 Continuous cash activity related to the T/R Facility is reflected in Net cash provided by operating activities in the Condensed Consolidated Statements of Cash Flows.
 The U.S. SPE incurs fees due and payable to PNC and the other unaffiliated purchasers participating in the T/R Facility.
 Those fees, which are immaterial, are recorded within Other income (expense), net in the Condensed Consolidated Statements of Operations.
 In addition, each of the SPEs has provided a full recourse guarantee in favor of PNC and the other unaffiliated purchasers of the full and timely payment of all trade receivables sold to them by the U.S. SPE.
 The guarantee is collateralized by all the trade receivables owned by each of the SPEs that have not been sold to PNC or the other unaffiliated purchasers.
-The reserve recognized for this recourse obligation as of June 30, 2022 is not material.
+The reserve recognized for this recourse obligation as of September 30, 2022 is not material.

 The Company, or in the case of any Canadian trade receivables, NCR Canada Corp., continues to be involved with the trade receivables even after they are transferred to the SPEs (or further transferred to PNC and the other unaffiliated purchasers) by acting as servicer.
-In addition to any obligations as servicer, the Company and each of its subsidiaries acting as an originator under the T/R Facility provide the SPEs with customary recourse in respect of (i) certain dilutive events with respect to the trade receivables sold to the SPEs that are caused by the Company or another originator and (ii) in the event of certain violations by the Company or another originator of their representations and warranties with respect to the trade receivables sold to the SPEs) under the T/R Facility are not expected to be material, given the high quality of the customers underlying the receivables and the anticipated short collection period.
+In addition to any obligations as servicer, the Company and each of its subsidiaries acting as an originator under the T/R Facility provide the SPEs with customary recourse in respect of (i) certain dilutive events with respect to the trade receivables sold to the SPEs that are caused by the Company or another originator and (ii) in the event of certain violations by the Company or another originator of their representations and warranties with respect to the trade receivables sold to the SPEs.
+These servicing and originator liabilities of the Company and its subsidiaries (other than the SPEs) under the T/R Facility are not expected to be material, given the high quality of the customers underlying the receivables and the anticipated short collection period.